An Introduction to Neural Data Compression: Neural lossy compression

 \textbf{Feedforward neural networks} are most often used for the encoding and decoding transforms $(f,g)$ in lossy compression, as in traditional autoencoders.
-For compressing unstructured data, fully-connected neural networks have been used \cite{balle2021ntc, yang2022towards}.
+For compressing unstructured data, fully-connected neural networks have been used \cite{balle2021ntc}\cite{yang2022towards}.
 In image compression, the networks are typically convolutional neural networks (CNNs), with $f$ implementing downsampled convolutions, and $g$ typically implementing upsampled convolutions \cite{balle2016end} or sub-pixel convolutions \cite{theis2017cae}\cite{toderici2017full}.
+Various architectural improvements have been made to better capture and remove redundancies in the input data; these include replacing the usual ReLU activation with Generalized Divisive Normalization \cite{balle2016end}, introducing residual connections \cite{cheng2020learned}, attention mechanisms \cite{liu2019non}\cite{cheng2020learned}, and vision transformers \cite{zhu2021transformer}.

-From the perspective of transform coding, it is not yet clear if these CNN architectures borrowed from computer vision research are most effective at decorrelating the input, and some techniques, such as Generalized Divisive Normalization \cite{balle2016end}, have been proposed to improve the transforms in this regard.
-We refer to \cite{balle2021ntc, johnston2019computationally} for discussions on network capacity and its effect on computation and compression performance, but note that in the low-distortion regime, higher capacity transforms (e.g., by increasing the number of filters in a CNN) are generally needed to maximize the rate-distortion performance \cite{balle2017end}.
+We note that in the low-distortion / high-rate regime, a sufficiently large latent space \cite{yang2022towards} and transforms with sufficient capacity (e.g., as determined by the number of filters in a CNN) are generally needed to maximize the rate-distortion performance of a given architecture \cite{balle2017end}\cite{balle2021ntc}.
+Invertible networks have also been shown to provide good inductive bias for this setting \cite{helminger2020lossy}\cite{xie2021enhanced}.